awsdocs/aws-transit-gateway-guide/doc_source/tgw-peering.md

 1. Choose **Actions**, **Accept**\.

+1. Add the static route to the transit gateway route table\.
+For more information, see [Create a Static Route](tgw-route-tables.md#tgw-create-static-route)\.

 **To reject a peering attachment request using the console**

 1. Open the Amazon VPC console at [https://console\.aws\.amazon\.com/vpc/](https://console.aws.amazon.com/vpc/)\.